gainwell-ohio/spbm/docs/UPDL/Analgesic_Agents/opioids.md

 For the course of therapy, up to 180 days

-## All Authorizations

-Must be prescribed in accordance with FDA approved labeling
+**All Authorizations**: Must be prescribed in accordance with FDA approved labeling

 ## Non-Preferred Criteria